advancedforms/advancedforms.github.io/_posts/2017-03-20-setting-up-a-form-to-create-posts.markdown

 The first step is creating a form which we'll later customize.
 Create a new form through the admin panel and leave all settings to their defaults.
 Make note of the unique form key shown beneath the title field, the form key will be used to target our form in code later.

 Next we need to add fields to our form.
 Create a new ACF field group and set its location to match our form.
-Add one field for the post title and another for the post content.
+Add one field for the post title and another for the post content and also set the location to match posts because we want to use the same fields there.
 Here's an example of a configured field group:

 ![Example field configuration]({{ site.url }}/assets/images/post-generating-form-group.png)